Murder of Stephen Lawrence: Initial investigations, arrests and prosecutions

 Within three days of the crime, prime suspects had been identified.
 No arrests were made at the time, however, until over two weeks after the murder.
 The police also did not investigate the suspects' houses for four days.
-Detective Superintendent Brian Weeden, the officer who had been leading the murder investigation from its third day, and who led the murder squad for 14 months, explained to the McPherson inquiry in 1998 that part of the reason no arrests had taken place by the fourth day after the killing (Monday 26April) was that he had not known the law allowed arrest upon reasonable suspicion – a basic point of criminal law.
+Detective Superintendent Brian Weeden, the officer who had been leading the murder investigation from its third day, and who led the murder squad for 14 months, explained to the McPherson inquiry in 1998 that part of the reason no arrests had taken place by the fourth day after the killing (Monday 26April) was that he had not known the law allowed arrest upon reasonable suspicion – a basic police power under section 24 of the Police and Criminal Evidence Act 1984.

 On 7May 1993, the Acourt brothers and Dobson were arrested.
 Norris turned himself in to police and was likewise arrested three days later.
 Knight was arrested on 3June.
 Neil Acourt, picked out at an identity parade, and Luke Knight were charged with murder on 13May and 23June 1993 respectively, but the charges were dropped on 29July 1993, the Crown Prosecution Service citing insufficient evidence.

 An internal review was opened in August 1993 by the Metropolitan Police.
 On 16April 1994, the Crown Prosecution Service stated they did not have sufficient evidence for murder charges against anyone else, despite a belief by the Lawrence family that new evidence had been found.
 The main issue was with the identification evidence by Brooks, which was seen as both tainted by procedural irregularities, and not strong enough under case law: this view was borne out by the later private prosecution.